stevana/stateful-pbt-with-fakes/README.md

 I've not used all of these libraries.
 My understanding comes from reading the documentation, issue tracker and sometimes source code.

-To my best knowledge, as of April 2024, the following table summarises the situation.
+To my best knowledge, as of June 2024, the following table summarises the situation.
 Please open an [issue](https://github.com/stevana/stateful-pbt-with-fakes/issues), PR, or get in [touch](https://stevana.github.io/about.html) if you see a mistake or an